- Addition and Subtraction of Vectors

 However, to do this, both the vectors should have same number of elements.

-number of elements.
-To create a column vector c of n plus m elements, by
+Similarly, you can append two column vectors c1 and c2 with n and m number of elements.
+To create a column vector c of n plus m elements, by appending these vectors, you write:

 c = [c1; c2]